Have a head for business and an interest in helping others? A career in healthcare management or health information management could be right for you.

 Job titles for health information managers will also vary depending on the role.
 Potential job titles include:

-According to 2018 data from the BLS, employment for medical records and health information technicians are expected to grow 11% from 2018-2028, adding an additional 23,100 new jobs.*
+According to data from the BLS, employment for health information technologists is expected to grow 17% from 2022-2032.*

 What you can earn in health information management

-The BLS reports that the average annual salary for medical records and health information technicians was $44,010 per year ($21.16 per hour) in 2018.*
+The BLS reports that the average annual salary for health information technologists is $65,280 per year ($31.38 per hour).*

 Discover more detail covering how much you can make in healthcare management or health information management.

 Getting off to a strong start in either healthcare management or health information management starts with earning a degree.

 At Herzing University, our healthcare administration program teaches fundamental skills for business operations and management, including finance, accounting, human resource management, and management information systems.
 In addition, this program teaches knowledge about the U.S. public and private healthcare systems, plus an introduction to medical terminology, healthcare policy, and healthcare law and ethics.
 You can choose the level of education you want to earn, with associate, to bachelor's and master's degree options.

 Our health information management program teaches a blend of medical billing and coding skills, business knowledge, and healthcare systems knowledge.
 Students in this program will be prepared to administer healthcare computer systems as well as manage entry-level billers and coders.
 Associate and bachelor’s degree options are available.
 Graduates of the associate program can qualify to take the Registered Health Information Technician (RHIT) certification exam and graduates of the bachelor program can qualify to take the Registered Health Information Administrator (RHIA) certification exam.

 Advancing your career in healthcare